ibm-cloud-docs/vpc/backup_service_vpc_about.md

 In addition to user tags, tags can be access management tags and service tags.
 Only user tags are applied to backup policies.
 [Access management tags](/docs/vpc?topic=vpc-managing-block-storage&interface=ui#storage-add-access-mgt-tags) are used to manage access to resources; only the account administrator can create access management tags.
 Service tags are a privileged construct that only authorized services can manage.
 Users are not authorized to attach and detach service tags on a resource, even if they have access to manage tags on the resource.
 Service tags are helpful to distinguish which snapshots were created manually or automatically by a backup policy.
 {: note}

-If a volume or virtual server instance has multiple tags, only one tag needs to match a backup policy tag.
+If a volume,  , or virtual server instance has multiple tags, only one tag needs to match a backup policy tag.
 Based on the schedule in the backup plan, a matching tag triggers a backup.
 If multiple tags match backup policy tags, only one backup is created at the scheduled interval.
 If you have multiple resources with the same tag, backups are created for all the matching resources.

 You can add up to 1,000 user tags for your resources.
 However, only 100 tags can be attached or detached in the same operation.
 Keeping the number of tags low can make it easier to track the number of backups that you're creating.
 For more information, see [Applying backup policies to resources with tags](/docs/vpc?topic=vpc-backup-use-policies).

 When you decide on the tags to use for your target resources, make sure that other policies are not already using the same tags.

 ### Restore a volume  from a backup
 {: #backup-service-restore-concepts}

 You can create a separate volume  from a backup snapshot.
 This process is called restoring.
 It works the same way as restoring data from manually created snapshots.
 Restoring a volume from a backup snapshot creates a fully provisioned {{site.data.keyword.block_storage_is_short}} boot or data volume.

 A volume can be restored when you create an instance, modify an instance, or when you create a stand-alone volume.
 Volume data restoration begins immediately as the volume is hydrated, but [performance is degraded](/docs/vpc?topic=vpc-baas-vpc-restore&interface=ui#baas-performance-considerations) until the volume is fully restored.
 Restoring from a bootable snapshot is slower than using a regular boot volume.

 The restored volume has the same capacity and IOPS tier profile as the original volume.
 For more information, see [Restoring a volume from a backup snapshot](/docs/vpc?topic=vpc-baas-vpc-restore).

 Restoring a virtual server instance directly from snapshot consistency group identifier is not supported.
 However, you can restore a virtual server instance by restoring all of its boot and data volumes from the snapshots that are part of a consistency group.

 ### Restore a volume by using fast restore
 {: #backup-service-fastrestore}